- Training Center

 In order to keep the bat smooth, take a smooth piece of bone and rub it along the grain of your bat after each day’s use.
 This will help to repair small dents and scratches that might have occurred throughout the bat’s use.

-When a bat is not being used, it should be stored in a cool, dry place.
+When a bat is not being used, it should be stored in a climate controlled environment (ie. indoors).
 The bat should also be stored vertically, with the handle end up.

 The Phoenix Bat Company Guarantee